UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/IntroductionToSolweigICUC12.rst

        :width: 100%
        :align: center

-       The settings for your first SOLWEIG run (click on figure for larger image).
+       The settings for your first SOLWEIG run (part 1) (click on figure for larger image).

     .. figure:: /images/ICUC12/SOLWEIG2.PNG
        :alt:  None
        :width: 100%
        :align: center

-       The settings for your first SOLWEIG run (click on figure for larger image).
+       The settings for your first SOLWEIG run (part 2) (click on figure for larger image).

     .. figure:: /images/ICUC12/SOLWEIG3.PNG
        :alt:  None
        :width: 100%
        :align: center

-       The settings for your first SOLWEIG run (click on figure for larger image).
+       The settings for your first SOLWEIG run (part 3) (click on figure for larger image).

 #.
-Examine the output (Average T\ :sub:`mrt` (°C).
+Add the Tmrt_average.tif from your output folder and examine it (Average T\ :sub:`mrt` (°C).
 What is the main
    driver to the spatial variations in T\ :sub:`mrt`?
 #.
-Add 3D vegetation information by ticking *Use vegetation scheme
-   (Lindberg, Grimmond 2011)* and add **CDSM_Krbig** as the *Vegetation Canopy DSM*.
-As no TDSM exists we estimate it by using 25% of the canopy height.
-Leave the tranmissivity as 3%.
-Tick *Save generated Trunk Zone DSM* (a tif file, **TDSM.tif**, will be generated in the specified output folder and used in a later section: **Climate sensitive planning**).
-Also tick *Save generated building grid* as this will be needed later in this tutorial.
-Leave the other settings as before (Step 4) except for changing your output directory, otherwise results from your first run will be overwritten.
-Run the model again and compare the result with your first run.
-#.
-Add your last spatial dataset, the **land cover** grid by ticking
-   *Use land cover scheme (Lindberg et al. 2016)*.
-Run and compare the result again with the previous runs.
+Now add the Tmrt_2025_172_1200D.tif from the output folder.
+This file will be used later in the tutorial.

 Urban Wind Field - Introduction to URock
 ========================================